 Now coming to something that might read a bit technical.
-Always use proper keywords in the right blend and quantity while to write blog posts that rank on Google searches and reach a wide audience.
+Always use proper keywords in the right blend and quantity while writing blog posts that rank on Google searches and reach a wide audience.

 If you’re a newcomer to the term ‘keywords’, here’s a simple, brief explanation.

 A keyword is something a person uses while searching for information on Google.
 These search words or keywords can either be a single word or even a sentence.
-For example, I can search for information about America using a single word ‘USA’ or a sentence such as ‘best places to retire in USA.’
+For example, I can search for information about America using a single word, ‘USA’, or a sentence such as ‘best places to retire in the USA.’